 Sveti Klement Island

-Of the 16 Pakleni Otoci, Sveti Klement is the largest island of them all.
-The island is 5.27 square kilometers and has a coastline of 29 kilometers.
-The highest peak is 94 meters high, known as Glavica.
-Vessels under 12 meters can dock at Marina ACI Palmizana.
 Once here, check out the local fishing village of 15 houses and the little chapel, and eat at Pension Tonci (try the fish stew brodetto à la Tonči)

 Marinkovac Island

 Party peeps head to Marinkovac Island – after all, it is where the famous Carpe Diem bar is; transfers from Hvar to Carpe Diem run day and night – just be sure not to miss the last one back.
-This is the second biggest of the Paklinski Islands, and for some beach time, we suggest Zdrilca Beach, and for lunch, dine at Restaurant Antonio Patak (try the lobster spaghetti).
-If you are traveling with kids, do not miss the kid-friendly Mlini beach.
+This is one of the larger islands in the Pakleni archipelago.
+For some beach time, we suggest Zdrilca Beach, and for lunch, dine at Restaurant Antonio Patak (try the lobster spaghetti).

 Jerolim Island